 Founder & President of Sofia's Hope

 Marta Blanco was born in New Orleans, LA to Colombian parents and is fully bilingual and bicultural.
 She received her undergraduate degree at Louisiana State University (LSU) and is a graduate of Thunderbird – the American Graduate School of International Management.
 She began her career in Research and has accumulated a wealth of knowledge regarding the importance of consumer insights and their implications for marketing and advertising.
 Ms. Blanco considers herself more an Account Planner than simply an Account Manager or Research Manager.
-Currently she works on a consulting basis for 4DV Marketing supporting their account teams and as an active member of their New Business team.

 Jamie Doherty is the founder, President and CTO of R2 Unified Technologies, a leading technology solutions provider of mid-market businesses, governments, and educational systems within the Southeast.
 Since founding R2 Unified Technologies in 2008, the company has been widely recognized on a regional and national level for Jamie's innovative visionary leadership.
 R2 has been consecutively awarded by Inc. magazine as one of Florida's top technology partners, INC 500/5000 as one of the fastest-growing private companies and ranked no. 10 on the South Florida's Business Journal Fast 50 technical organization.
 R2 Unified Technologies was also recognized by Cisco as the 2014 Cisco SMB Partner of the Year for the Southeast.